morganmayday/tayen-core/magic/build-spells.md

 Major action, touch, instant, vs Evade, 4 spin

-I: 1d6+1 damage onhit.
+I: +2 damage on hit.
+Elemental type (cold, fire, or lightning) only.

-II: Extra spin can be spent, 4 to an additional d6+1 damage.
-Base dice cap at 3d6+3 total.
+II: Extra spin can be spent, 4 to an additional +2 damage.
+Bonus damage cap at +6 total.

 III: Can change type as desired.
-Base dice cap at 5d6+5 total.
+Bonus damage cap at +10 total.

-IV: Extra spin can be spent, 3 to an additional +2 on the hit check.
-Caps at +8.
+IV: Affect hit roll rather than damage.

 __Travel (Move)__